 Note: for each pair of bars, the left bar represents the level before covid and the right bar the levels after covid.
 From left to right we compare Expected goals and Goals.
 Error bars represent 95% confidence interval for mean value.

 On average, we observe a significant decline in the expected goals difference and goal difference in games without crowd support.
 In the next graph we examine the development of expected goals difference over time.
 From figure 5 we observe a sharp drop immediately after the start of the pandemic, however, contrary to referee decisions, for expected goals we do not see a movement back towards pre-covid levels as expected goals difference remain quite low.
-For points and goal difference hower, as shown in appendix 3c and 3d we see a sizeable increase after the initial drop.
+For points and goal difference however, as shown in appendix 3c and 3d we see a sizeable increase after the initial drop.

 Figure 5 Expected goals difference